 Artist: Sergei Prokofiev

 As far as final masterpieces go, Prokofiev’s concerto for cello and orchestra (along with his Symphony No. 7) is a proper swansong.
-It wasn’t until early in the second movement that I became fully enveloped by the piece, but I soon understood that this was once again classic Prokofiev — one of the most consistent classical composers of all time.
+It wasn’t until early in the second movement that I became fully enveloped by the piece, but it’s soon easy to understand that late-period Prokofiev never disappoints.

 Artist: Karlheinz Stockhausen